-Pollution of air, water and land with reference to their causes, nature of pollutions, impact and control strategies; noise pollution; Environmental damage by agriculture, Perspectives of pollution in urban, industrial and rural areas.
-Habitat Pollution by Chlorinated Hydrocarbons (DDT, PCBs, Dioxin etc.), Organophosphates, Heavy Metals, Die-offs, Endocrine disrupting chemicals, Nutrient pollution.
-Environmental Management - Concept of health and sanitation.
-Environmental diseases - infectious (Water and air borne) and pollution related, spread and control of these diseases, health hazards due to Pesticide and metal pollution, waste treatment, solid waste management, environmental standards and quality monitoring.
+Pollution of air, water and land with reference to their causes, nature of pollutants & impact.
+Environmental damage by agriculture, Perspectives of pollution in urban, industrial and rural areas.
+Habitat Pollution.
+Environmental diseases - infectious (Water and air borne) and pollution related, Solid waste management.